dsihi/cividis/README.md

 [Python module called "cmaputil"](https://github.com/pnnl/cmaputil).

-Because of the high interest of the scientific community in R, we make this new colormap available for R!viriid
+Because of the high interest of the scientific community in R, we make this new colormap available for R!

 This is how it looks like: